zhi-g/sublime-ensime/README.md

     Download Ensime from http://download.sublimescala.org.
     The archive will contain a directory with an Ensime version.
-    Extract this directory into the just created `sublime-ensime` directory and rename to `server`.
+    Extract the contents of this directory into the `server` subdirectory of just created `sublime-ensime` directory.
+If you everything correctly, `sublime-ensime/server/bin` will contain Ensime startup scripts and `sublime-ensime/server/lib` will contain Ensime binaries.

 3. (Re)start Sublime Text editor.

 ## How to use?

-Open the Sublime command palette (typically bound to Ctrl+Shift+P) and type "Ensime: Startup".
+Open the Sublime command palette (typically bound to `Ctrl+Shift+P`) and type `Ensime: Startup`.